1)The design on this bowl is exfoliated and worn; the jar itself is cracked.

 “You are correct it is a Nampeyo and owing to the vessels shape dates to 1905 – 1910, a Hopi House special.”

-In a forthcoming book titled Call of Beauty, authors Ed Wade and Allan Cooke feature Nampeyo pottery, particularly that in the Cooke Collection at The Museum of the West, Scottsdale.
+In their 2022 book titled Call of Beauty, authors Ed Wade and Allan Cooke feature Nampeyo pottery, particularly that in the Cooke Collection at The Museum of the West, Scottsdale.
 In the book (pages 105 to 109) Wade discusses feathered serpent images of Paluliikon and Um-tok-ina that Nampeyo used on her pottery.
 These serpents are closely related to the image on jar 2021-09 and another pot by Nampeyo in this collection 2020-17.

 Freshly polished bowl 2021-09 in hand, Nampeyo was faced with the problem of creating a design on this low jar.
 She created a design that is compelling: balance, motion, energy and engagement in a confined linear space.
 Both curvilinear and linear, with sufficient unpainted area, the design soars within its tight boundaries .
 The resulting tension intrigues the viewer’s eye.
 Energy contained.
 What was a design problem of a limited narrow design space, has been transformed into an asset that works with the design elements to create startling beauty.
 That’s genius.